kamrul2107102/AndroidProjectEVoteApp/README.md

 ### Step 1: Clone the Repository

 Clone the repository to your local machine using the following command:
+Special thanks to the [EasyVote Android App](https://github.com/Dilan012/EasyVote-Android-App/blob/master/build.gradle) for the inspiration and guidance on building this app.
 ```bash
 git clone https://github.com/your-username/e-vote-app.git